-Applying for a credit card as a new immigrant to the U.S.
+Applying for a credit card as a new immigrant to the US

 What you’ll learn:

-New immigrants who may not be eligible for a Social Security number might apply for an Individual Taxpayer Identification Number.
+• New immigrants who may not be eligible for a Social Security number might apply for an Individual Taxpayer Identification Number.

-Becoming an authorized user on the established account of a trusted family member or friend could be another option.
+• Becoming an authorized user on the established account of a trusted family member or friend could be another option.

 Can immigrants get a credit card?

 While immigrants can qualify for a credit card in the U.S., credit card issuers will need to verify your identity before approving you for an account.
 But depending on your immigration status, you might not be eligible for a Social Security number (SSN).
-If you don’t have an SSN or a credit history in the U.S., getting approved for certain cards can be difficult.
+If you don’t have an SSN or a credit history in the U.S., you may be able to apply for an Individual Taxpayer Identification Number (ITIN) through the IRS.

 Secured credit cards